2020: All Germans to have the eID card

-In 2012, many legal issues were ironed out: various legal adaptations were required to enable the use of the online identification function.
+In 2012, many legal issues were ironed out: various legal adaptations were required to enable the online identification function.

 Apart from the law on documents, the framework law on the right to online declarations, the order on signatures, and the law on money laundering were adapted to enable the new identity card to be used.

 In particular, the online identification function of the new identity card and the electronic residency permit as an electronic equivalent of the physical form only came into effect in 2013, with the law on e-Government.

 All these setbacks have fostered, in the beginning, a feeling that the program was not yet mature, and the time for widespread acceptance of this innovation had not arrived.

 The legal and security fears surrounding the project should be considered in light of the initial technical issues related to the project, and, on a deeper level, in light of the traumas of German history and sensitive topics related to the program:

 - A central administration,